Best Brunch In Malaga: The Definitive Guide

 The interior is reflected by the Belgian roots of the owner and it has a laid-back flair like no other.
 Right next door to the Picasso Museum and Cervantes Theatre, Cafe Calle de Bruselas gets crowded in the evenings so try to enjoy your brunch before dinnertime.

 Located on a narrow alley at C. Herrería del Rey, 3 Casa Aranda is situated in the city center and is renowned for its excellent churros con chocolate.
 Casa Aranda has been serving Malagians since 1932, so they must be doing something right.

 You will almost always find Casa Aranda full of locals enjoying coffees and filling up on Casa Aranda's many breakfasts while chatting on the outdoor terrace.
-Both tourists and locals alike head to this trendy brunch spot in Malaga for the food, coffee, and afternoon snacks.
+Both tourists and locals alike head to this trendy brunch spot in Malaga after a morning of shopping for food, coffee, and afternoon snacks.

 Noviembre is one of the brunch spots in Malaga where they have vegan and vegetarian options.
 Not only that but everything else is organic.
 Fresh fruit picked daily, pancakes made with almond milk, and gluten-free french toast are just a few of the delicious brunch items on the menu.

 Located on Calle Alamos between the Picasso Museum and the Interactive Music Museum, this hip spot is a favorite with local young folks as well as the tourists looking for a bright and cheery spot to relax and unwind before exploring Malaga.

 If you are looking for a buffet-style brunch in Malaga, head to Astrid Taperia Organic on Calle Calderon De la Barca, 6.
 Their super breakfast and brunch spot in Malaga is considered an organic tapas bar.
 There is no fryer and everything is organic with seasonal fruit.